KarmaComputing/minimal-viable-eks-kubernetes/README.md

 # Minimal EKS (Kuberentes on AWS) using EKS Auto Mode?

+- with EFS (to support `ReadWriteMany`)
+- It takes about 25mins to run, from a completely empty new account with zero added resources
+  - Assumes you have ran [aws-nuke](https://aws-nuke.ekristen.dev/quick-start/) on the target account and/or have a completly new account

 > By the end of reading this you should be able to load the web address (`http` not `https`) of your deployment (service) in a web browser and view the application running in the related pod(s) container(s).
 Note: It might take longer than you expect for the AWS DNS to assign IPs